ABB Logo

 Employee Engagement and Events

-Employee engagement is supported through town halls, internal communications, and local events.
-There are technical conferences, team workshops, and community service days.
-Events help build networks and keep people informed, although the scale varies by country and business unit.
+Engagement is supported through town halls, internal communications, and local events — technical conferences, team workshops, community service days.
+These help people build networks and stay informed.
+Scale and frequency vary by country and business unit.

 Remote Work Support